Lavrov, Tillerson discuss need for urgent NKorea negotiations – Moscow

 Pyongyang has slammed the UN sanctions as an “act of war.”

-Moscow has called for talks between North Korea and the United States, warning of a “risk of uncontrolled escalation”.
+Moscow has called for talks between North Korea and the United States, warning of a “risk of uncontrolled escalation.”
 Russia has also criticized Washington’s military drills with South Korea saying it provokes Pyongyang.
-AFP

 Please follow our commenting guidelines.